JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model_entity_properties.md

 and return it from its `symbolicId` property.
 The entity which refers to it must store an instance of that `SymbolicEntityId` implementation in one of its properties.

-For example, a module from the old project model may depend on other modules.
+For example, a module from the project model may depend on other modules.
 This is implemented by a property with the type [`ModuleId`](%gh-ic%/platform/workspace/jps/src/com/intellij/platform/workspace/jps/entities/persistent_Id.kt) which is stored inside